-When Does it Need to be Reported?
+When does it need to be reported?

-Wargrave House Ltd must notify the ICO of a data breach where it is likely to result in a risk to the rights and freedoms of individuals.
+Remarkable Autism Ltd must notify the ICO of a data breach where it is likely to result in a risk to the rights and freedoms of individuals.
 This means that the breach needs to be more than just losing personal data and if unaddressed the breach is likely to have a significant detrimental effect on individuals.